nagisa/msi-rgb/README.md

 [![animation of happyeaster](https://thumbs.gfycat.com/DirectBleakBuzzard-size_restricted.gif)](https://gfycat.com/DirectBleakBuzzard)

+# Implementation

+For implementation details, including the registers used by super I/O and their meanings see the comment in the `src/main.rs` file.

 # License

 Code is licensed under the permissive ISC license.
 If you create derivative works and/or nice RGB